Writeup for the Mr. Robot room on TryHackMe.

 Exploiting nmap

-had elevated privileges.
-Using GTFObins, we crafted a command to exploit nmap
+LINpeas highlighted that nmap had elevated privileges.
+Using GTFObins, we crafted a command to exploit nmap’s interactive mode and escalate to root.

 After successfully executing the commands, we accessed the machine as the root user.